-Many unconventional learners, and especially students on the autism spectrum, are characterized by their proclivity for “restricted interests,” topics that engender intense enthusiasm and devoted study.
-Traditionally, educators have seen these “obsessions” as obstacles to learning, but at Unrestricted Interest we view them as passions and portals, access points through which a student on the spectrum can discover a love for science, history, English, and especially creative writing.
-As celebrated writers and college professors, we harness our passion for language to help students expand their horizons, their abilities, and their confidence.
+Many neurodivergent learners, and especially students on the autism spectrum, are characterized by their proclivity for “restricted interests,” topics that engender intense enthusiasm and devoted study.
+Traditionally, educators have seen these “obsessions” as obstacles to learning, but at Unrestricted Interest we view them as passions and portals, access points through which a student on the spectrum can discover a love for science, history, literature, and especially creative writing.
+As award-winning writers and college professors, we harness our passion for language to help students expand their horizons, their abilities, and their confidence.
 Over time, students at Unrestricted Interest learn to access these portals independently, mapping a future where their intrinsic talents can lead the way.
-We don't believe exceptional students need to be fixed, we believe they deserve to be transformed, and we support the neurodiversity movement in embracing the depth and breadth of every exceptional mind.
+We approach every student as someone with ability, creativity, and a literary voice worth hearing, even or especially if they are non-speaking.
+We don't believe exceptional students need fixing, we believe they deserve transformation, and we support the neurodiversity movement in embracing the depth and breadth of every exceptional mind.

 TO GROW AMBITION

 Say we meet a twelve-year-old boy fascinated by sleek foreign cars, but struggling with history and English.
-We begin by writing short poems and celebrating each session by making a quick sketch of one of his favorite cars.
+He begins by writing short poems about different classic car models and celebrates each session by making a quick sketch of the car he’s detailed.
 As his writing grows stronger, he becomes more and more ambitious.
 By the end of his first year he has researched and co-written a short play about Ferruccio Lamborghini, the son of grape farmers who eventually redefined the look of modern automobiles.
 Not only does he write and edit this play, but he also helps to design a commemorative chapbook of the script.
 He even pulls together a small cast of friends to help him debut the play before a select audience.